Notice of Work - New and Amendment

 Consulting First Nations

-The Province is legally obligated to consult and accomodate (where required) First Nations on land and resource decisions that could impact thrie Aboriginal Interests.
+The Province is legally obligated to consult and accommodate (where required) First Nations on land and resource decisions that could impact their Aboriginal Interests.

-While the Province is responsible for ensuring adequate and appropriate consultaton and accomodation, it may involve the proponent in the procedural aspects of consultation.
+While the Province is responsible for ensuring adequate and appropriate consultation and accommodation, it may involve the proponent in the procedural aspects of consultation.

 Proponents are encouraged to engage with First Nations as early as possible in the planning stages to build relationships and for information sharing purposes.
 To get more information about the guidelines and procedure manuals that are designed to assist government officials and proponents with meeting consultation obligations with First Nations, please visit the Consulting with First Nations web page.